intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 These were depicted in the model above and are described in more detail below.

-- **monitoring** - the _streaming_ repository stores transient data for monitoring field devices in real time.
+- **monitoring** - the _monitoring_ repository is a transient data store for streaming device data, and is used to monitor field devices in real time.

     Data is streamed into an API endpoint by device controllers (BBC) or a device gateways (EHub) in near-real-time.